-Innovation Destination: Hartford met with Paul Parker, Director of the University of Connecticut Technology Incubation Program and Natalie D’Oyen, Associate Director, who shared information about the program and how it is enhancing economic development throughout Connecticut.
-IDH also received a tour of TIP’s facilities and met some innovative startups.
+Innovation Destination: Hartford met with Paul Parker, Director of the University of Connecticut Technology Incubation Program (Uconn TIP) and Natalie D’Oyen, Associate Director, who shared information about the program and how it is enhancing economic development throughout Connecticut.
+IDH also received a tour of the TIP’s facilities and met some innovative startups.

 PARKER: The TIP supports student-started companies, faculty-started companies and some companies from outside of UConn that are doing sponsored research at UConn or collaborating with faculty and students.

 We have offices and both wet and dry labs on the campuses of Storrs, Avery Point and Farmington, CT.
 Our new 20,000 square foot expansion space in Farmington will be opening at the beginning of January and provide an additional 32 labs and 40 offices.

 We strive to have all the TIP companies have some form of collaboration with the University.
 We also like to have our companies hire UConn students when they need student labor.
 Our goal is to help our companies grow and create jobs within the State of Connecticut.